redwoodjs/rwsdk.com/src/app/data/blog/your-react-meta-framework-feels-broken.md

 What if you could build full-stack apps without rewriting JavaScript’s rules?

 - No custom syntax.
 - No invisible transformations.
-(Besides React, and TypeScript)
+(Besides JSX, React, and TypeScript)
 - No framework-specific magic words.

 Just TypeScript, modules, functions, values, and types.